Why I Am Getting a Master's in Project Management?

 Photo by airfocus / Unsplash

 It was January of 2020, I was going back and forth on whether I should obtain a Master's degree.
-I was probably 2.5 years into my professional IT career and I had a plan of becoming a project manager ever since I was in high school.
+I was 2.5 years into my professional IT career, and I plan to become a project manager ever since I was in high school.

 High school?
-Why was did I want to become a project manager at such a young age, did I really know what an IT project manager was going to entail?
-Back in high school, I worked as an intern at Fidelity Investments and I was working for an IT project manager.
-At such a young age, I did not know what I really wanted to do professionally, so internships were a great way for me to explore different career opportunities.
-Then I decided that working with stakeholders on IT projects was fairly interesting and I really liked the intersection between IT and business.
+Why did I want to become a project manager at such a young age?
+Did I really know what an IT project manager was going to entail?
+In high school, I worked as an intern at Fidelity Investments and as an IT project manager.
+At such a young age, I did not know what I wanted to do professionally, so internships were a great way to explore different career opportunities.
+Then, working with stakeholders on IT projects was fairly interesting, and I really liked the intersection between IT and business.
 Thus, this is why I decided to major in Computer Information Systems.
-I had this linear career path set out for me and thus project management was always in the back of my mind.
+I had this linear career path set out for me, and thus, project management was always in the back of my mind.

 My life motto is to learn something new every day.

-If you are interested in my journey of obtaining a Master's in project management, definitely considering subscribing to my blog.
-My goal is to create more content and document my journey on all things project management.
+If you are interested in my journey of obtaining a Master's in project management, definitely consider subscribing to my blog.
+I aim to create more content and document my journey on all things project management.
 Project management is applicable to many fields, this is why I want to be an all-around specialist.

 To do or not to do project management will be a question for many.
 Guess more and more schools will have a graduate degree in project management.